DOI-ONRR/doi-extractives-data/_downloads/federal-revenue-by-location.md

 <p class="u-margin-top" markdown="1">We also have [notes on this data](https://github.com/18F/doi-extractives-data/wiki/Data-Catalog#federal-revenue) from the web development team as they built the interactions on this site.</p>

-<p class="u-margin-top" markdown="1">Our team is working on new revenue data interactions for this website that use updated revenue datasets.
-The interactions are not ready for release yet, but in the meantime, here are the updated data files.
+<p class="u-margin-top" markdown="1">In 2016, USEITI updated its procedure for organizing revenue data for this site.
+This new data includes types of revenue and better groupings of commodities to help with understanding which commodities are related.
+Our team is working on new revenue data interactions for this website that use these revenue datasets, but they're not ready for release yet.
+In the meantime, here are the updated data files.
 They cover calendar and fiscal years 2006 through 2015, and are accounting year data.</p>

 Download new calendar year data:
 <ul class="downloads-download_links list-unstyled">